My House shall be a house of prayer for All People, says the Lord God. (Isaiah 56:7)

 12/31/1993) Martyr - former Roman Catholic - victim of hatred for transgender people.

-Join us tonight Tuesday, June 30, 2020 at 6:30 p.m. for our Bible Enrichment Session on line using Skype.
-Please sign on to Skype between 6:00 - 6:25 p.m. - You may start the study with us anytime, do come.
-Tonight we will look at Baptism, Baptism in the Spirit, Names and Offices of Christ.
+Join us this evening, Tuesday, August 4, 2020 at 6:30 p.m. for our Bible Enrichment Session on line using Skype or Facebook Live.
+Tonight will also be our first Facebook Live from our Ray Of Hope Facebook page.
+The Host will be Ken Ryan.
+Ken will monitor and facilitate the Facebook web cast.
+You may still join us on line using Skype.
+Please sign on to Skype between 6:00 - 6:25 p.m. - We will run both the Skype and Facebook live at the same time.
+You may start the study with us anytime, do come.
+We will look at the Baptism of the Holy Spirit, and if time permits, the Names and Offices of Christ.
 This is the Bible Study for the LGBTQISA++ COMMUNITY.
 It is our Holy Book.
 God's Word is intended to bless us and help us celebrate who we are.
 For more information Click Here.

 Nathan Greene's masterpiece, titled "The Blessed Hope."
 It beautifully "captures the emotion and joy of the moment when Christ returns to redeem his children from all walks of life and take them home to heaven.
 To order copies directly from the artist, Nathan Greene, click here.